 - Runs multiple operations simultaneously, so you that you can keep working while DropDMG processes in the background. - Takes advantage of multiple processor cores for faster compression and encryption. - Keeps a detailed log of all the successful operations as well as any errors, including statistics such as the throughput and how much space was saved using compression.
-New log entries are also reported via Notification Center and Growl1. - Fast disk image mounting: turn off verification to quickly mount disk images, use shadow files, and mount encrypted disk images without having to re-type the passphrase for each segment. - Get detailed information about your disk images: their formats, partitions, compression ratios, checksums, etc. - Easily queue up bulk operations for creating, converting, mounting, verifying, getting info, burning, joining, etc. If multiple encrypted disk images share a passphrase, you only need to enter it once. - Make your favorite destination folders stay in the list of recent folders. - Process the names of the output files to add the current date, add the version number of an application being imaged, or make the filename server-friendly. - Automate via AppleScript, the dropdmg command-line tool, and Automator.
+New log entries are also reported via Notification Center and Growl. - Fast disk image mounting: turn off verification to quickly mount disk images, use shadow files, and mount encrypted disk images without having to re-type the passphrase for each segment. - Get detailed information about your disk images: their formats, partitions, compression ratios, checksums, etc. - Easily queue up bulk operations for creating, converting, mounting, verifying, getting info, burning, joining, etc. If multiple encrypted disk images share a passphrase, you only need to enter it once. - Make your favorite destination folders stay in the list of recent folders. - Process the names of the output files to add the current date, add the version number of an application being imaged, or make the filename server-friendly. - Choose the file system for your disk image.
+This is especially helpful for developers who want to test that their apps work with different file systems.
+For HFS+, DropDMG supports journaled and unjournaled formats as well as case-sensitive or case-insensitive.
+DropDMG also supports the next-generation Apple File System (AFPS). - Automate via AppleScript, the dropdmg command-line tool, and Automator.